anonymuse/talks/docker/2015-09-16-intro_to_docker.md

   --tail=all                Number of lines to show from the end of the logs
 ```

-^ In order to see what is going on inside a running container, there are at
+^ In order to see what is going on inside a running container, we can use the 'logs' tool.
+In order to run that command, we'll need a unique identifier for our container as per the help doc.

-least 4 ways that I can think of to call the conatiner with the appropriate
-command.
-Can someone give me the first example of what we could put into the
+^ I can think of least 4 ways that I can call tthe conatiner with the 'docker 'log' command.
+Can someone give me the first example of what we could put into the 'CONTAINER?' field?
-"CONTAINER?' field?

 ---